sumasreetholeti/Flood_Resilience_Game/README.md

 Simulation games offer an opportunity to communicate such complex realities in a way that’s easy to comprehend.

-In a game time is compressed, e.g. one round can represent a year or two dozen years.
-This way, players are able to develop strategies, make the decisions and then experience the consequences of their choices in the long run
+Players are able to develop strategies, make the decisions and then experience the consequences of their choices in the long run.